Get the Diagnostic

 Measured Result

-First complete workflow documentation in company history.
-Clear escalation paths.
-Team can now operate without 'the one person who knows.'
+First complete, accurate process documentation in company history.
+A clear chain for when problems arise.
+The team can now operate without 'the one person who knows.'

 04 Scaling Startup Ongoing stewardship